atutko2/HackTheBox/Modules/UsingWebProxies/UsingWebProxies.md

 We need to set up the Payloads, which is the wordlist we will be using for this attack.
 The payloads get iterated over and tested ono by ono in the Payload Position we chose earlier.

 The Payload Set is the type of words we want to use.
-We can chose a list of words to test or a bunch of other things.
+We can choose a list of words to test or a bunch of other things.

 Payload options is where put our wordlist for a Simple List parameter.
 You can either pass ina file or add them one by one.
 We used a list provided for us of common Web-Content directories. `/opt/useful/SecLists/Discovery/Web-Content/common.txt`.